iprignano/tendina/README.md

 ### Download

-* [Download Zip Archive](https://github.com/iprignano/tendina/archive/master.zip) or clone/fork this repo
+* [Download .zip archive](https://github.com/iprignano/tendina/archive/master.zip) or clone/fork this repo

-* If you like Bower: `bower install tendina`
+* If you like Bower: `$ bower install tendina`

 Usage